Marillion: Less is More and Sounds That Can't Be Made (2009–2014)

-In April 2009 they took their Marillion weekend to Montreal for the first time.
+In April 2009, they took their Marillion weekend to Montreal for the first time.

-The band's sixteenth studio album (released 2 October 2009) was an acoustic album featuring new arrangements of previously released tracks (except one, the new track: "It's Not Your Fault") entitled Less Is More.
+The band's sixteenth studio album (released 2 October 2009) was an acoustic album featuring new arrangements of previously released tracks (except one, the new track "It's Not Your Fault") entitled Less Is More.
 In October Marillion started an acoustic European tour which ended with a show in Istanbul 4 March 2010.

 Their seventeenth studio album, titled Sounds That Can't Be Made, was released in September 2012.
-Two versions of the album were released: A 2-disc 'deluxe' version that included a DVD with 'making-of' features and sound-check recordings and a single CD jewel case version.
-The 'deluxe' version also included a 128-page book that incorporated lyrics, artwork and, as was the case with Anoraknophobia, Marbles and Happiness is the Road, the names of people who pre-ordered the album.
+Two versions of the album were released: A two-disc Deluxe Edition that included a DVD with 'making-of' features and sound-check recordings and a single CD jewel case version.
+The Deluxe Edition also included a 128-page book that incorporated lyrics, artwork and, as was the case with Anoraknophobia, Marbles and Happiness is the Road, the names of people who pre-ordered the album.
 Parts of the album were recorded at Peter Gabriel's Real World Studios in 2011.

 Marillion were awarded "Band of the Year" at the annual Progressive Music Awards in 2013.